maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 ## 6	_Kürschner 2005_: Verfugung-s-nutzung kontrastiv: Zur Funktion der Fugenelemente im Deutschen und Dänischen

 * Morphological complexity (any form of derivation of composition) increases the probability of -s- (106, 111, 112)
-* Prefixed nouns adopt -s- more frequently than the corresponding simplexes (67.5%) (107)
 * -s- can signalize the head boundary (112)
 * -(e)n- points to weak nouns, even if not ending in schwa (118, 119)
 * -(e)n- is required by weak M (mostly animate) (119)